Emerald Ash Borer Info, Appearance, and Control

 The Emerald Ash Borer (EAB) AKA Agrilus Planipennis Fairmaire

-The emerald ash borer (EAB), Agrilus planipennis Fairmaire is a devastating exotic wood-boring pest threatening ash trees in North America.
-To date, EAB is responsible of killing more than 40 million ash trees in Michigan, Ohio, Illinois, Indiana and other surrounding states.
-Unfortunately, EAB can be easily spread either naturally as adult beetles can fly and travel to new areas, or by human assistance through the movement of infested firewood or ash logs from affected areas to neighboring places, including Minnesota.
+An exotic wood-boring pest threatening ash trees in North America.
+To date, EAB kills more than 40 million ash trees in Michigan, Ohio, Illinois, Indiana and other states.
+Unfortunately, EAB can be easily spread.
+Adult beetles can travel to new areas.
+Human assistance through the movement of infested firewood or ash logs.
 On May 13, 2009, EAB was confirmed in Minnesota (St. Paul).
-Because these beetles can wipe out all infested ash trees, it is our responsibility to work together to stop the aggressive movement of this invasive pest towards our parks, nurseries, forests, streets and backyards.

-Adult EAB are about 3/8 to 5/8 inch long, flattened back with metallic green wing covers, and coppery red or purple abdominal segments beneath wing covers.
-Adult beetles leave distinctive D-shaped exit holes in the outer bark of branches and the trunk.
 Larvae are creamy white, legless with flattened, bell-shaped body segments.
 The terminal segment bears a pair of small appendages.
-Larvae bore through the bark and into the cambial region making S-shaped feeding gallery becoming progressively wider as the larva grows.
-Galleries weave back and forth across the wood grain.
-Due to larvae feeding, canopy dieback begins in top one-third of canopy and progresses until tree is bare.
+Larvae bore through the bark making S-shaped feeding marks.
+Larvae become wider as they grow.
+Due to larvae feeding, canopy death begins in top one-third of the canopy.
+Destruction progresses until the tree is bare.